camunda/camunda-docs/docs/product-manuals/zeebe/technical-concepts/partitions.md

 ### Experimental feature: fixed partitioning

-Starting with 1.2.0, there is a new experimental configuration options which lets you manually specify a fixed partitioning scheme.
+Starting with 1.2.0, there is a new experimental configuration option which lets you specify a fixed partitioning scheme.
 This means you can manually configure which partitions belong to which brokers.

 The partitioning scheme is controlled via a new configuration option under `zeebe.broker.experimental.partitioning`, more specifically `zeebe.broker.experimental.partitioning.scheme`.
 This option currently takes the following values: